 SQL Create Database If Not Exists

-SQL does not allow developers to create a database with the same name as an existing database in the same system.
-Suppose a developer attempts to create a database with the same name as an existing database.
-The “Create Database” statement will return an error in that case.
+SQL does not allow developers to create a database with the same name, and if you try to create a database with the existing database name in the same system.
+Then the “Create Database” statement will return an error.

 Database ‘STUDENT’ already exists.
 Choose a different database name.

-Previously we avoided this type of error with the help of CREATE DATABASE IF NOT EXISTS statement.
+But we can avoid or handle this type of error with the help of CREATE DATABASE IF NOT EXISTS statement.
 When we use this CREATE DATABASE IF NOT EXISTS statement, it will create a new database if there is no existing database with the same name.
 For example,

 CREATE DATABASE IF NOT EXISTS Database_Name;